deejaygraham/intro-to-coding/transcript.md

 ### Turtles

-Use Pens to draw pretty pictures
+Use *Pens* to draw pretty pictures

 Draw a square.
 Draw a triangle, draw more shapes.

+Turn n degrees, move forward, turn n degrees

 ### Resources